Red Sox's Steven Wright Suspended 80 Games for PED Violation

 Red Sox's Steven Wright Suspended 80 Games for PED ViolationMarch 6, 2019

-The Boston Red Sox will be without Steven Wright for half of the 2019 season after the MLB levied an 80-game suspension against the pitcher, MLB.com's Mark Feinsand reported on Tuesday afternoon.
+The Boston Red Sox will be without Steven Wright for half of the 2019 season after MLB levied an 80-game suspension against the pitcher, MLB.com's Mark Feinsand reported Wednesday afternoon.

-Feinsand disclosed that Wright tested positive for a performance-enhancing drug called Growth Hormone Releasing Peptide 2 (GHRP-2), which violates the MLB's Joint Drug Prevention and Treatment Program.
+Feinsand disclosed that Wright tested positive for a performance-enhancing drug called growth hormone releasing peptide 2 (GHRP-2), which violates the MLB's Joint Drug Prevention and Treatment Program.

 Minutes after reports of Wright's suspension, the Red Sox released a statement (h/t Feinsand):